 In 2019, everyone is glued to a smartphone.
 Even kittens are tech-savvy these days… which is why you need to make sure your website is mobile optimised.

 As Google explains “people carry their devices everywhere they go and constantly use them to search”.
 So it is no surprise really that since 2016 mobile has fast overtaken traditional desktops as the most popular device for Internet browsing.
-And then we have tablets and iPads too… so in short, your website requires responsive mobile-friendly web design (or redesign) to keep it looking good (and working properly!) on all of these different device platforms.
+And then we have tablets and iPads too… so in short, your website requires responsive mobile-friendly (mobile optimised) web design (or redesign) to keep it looking good (and working properly!) on all of these different device platforms.

 When Google Recommends you Jump,